Via Dolorosa, the path covered with tears

 It is believed that once there was the Antonia Fortress, a citadel built by Herod the Great.
 But today, this place is the courtyard of the Muslim Umariya Elementary School for boys.

-Via Dolorosa, I station, Jerusalem
+Via Dolorosa, I Station, Jerusalem

 Via Dolorosa, I Station